Pertinax: Emperor

+Rise to power

-On 31 December 192 Commodus was assassinated by a palace conspiracy involving the praetorian prefect Quintus Aemilius Laetus, his mistress Marcia, and his chamberlain Eclectus.
-Pertinax, then urban prefect, was taken to the Praetorian camp and acclaimed emperor.
+After Commodus was assassinated by a palace conspiracy involving the praetorian prefect Quintus Aemilius Laetus, his mistress Marcia, and his chamberlain Eclectus, on 31 December 192, Pertinax, then urban prefect, was taken to the Praetorian camp and acclaimed emperor.

+Reign and downfall

-He reigned only 87 days, but attempted to emulate Marcus Aurelius in restraint and reform.
+Reigning only 87 days, he attempted to emulate Marcus Aurelius in restraint and reform.
 He tightened discipline in the Praetorian Guard, tried to regulate the alimenta (a state welfare scheme), and improved the coinage by raising the silver content of the denarius from 74% to 87%.
 His efforts, however, met resistance.
 The Guard resented the modest donativum on his accession and demanded more, forcing him to sell off Commodus’ property and concubines.
 In March, a failed coup sought to replace him with the consul Quintus Pompeius Sosius Falco.

 On 28 March 193, around 200–300 praetorians stormed the palace.
 Abandoned by his guards and betrayed by Laetus, Pertinax attempted to reason with them, but was cut down.
 Cassius Dio praised his courage but noted the futility of confronting enraged soldiers.